Back to blog

 Comparison table

-The McKinsey Global Institute estimates one fifth of commercial functions are already automatable — meaning AI CRMs increasingly process sensitive information: call transcriptions, email contents, negotiation details, prospect financial information.
+The McKinsey Global Institute estimates one fifth of commercial functions are already automatable.
+AI CRMs increasingly process sensitive information: call transcriptions, email contents, negotiation details, prospect financial data.

 How to migrate from Salesforce

 For a complete migration checklist, our practical AI CRM guide for SMBs details every step.
-And to understand what distinguishes a genuine AI-Native CRM from a CRM with an AI layer, read our article on AI-Native architecture.
+To understand what distinguishes a genuine AI-Native CRM from a CRM with an AI layer, read our article on AI-Native architecture.
+And to align sales, marketing and customer success around one system, our AI RevOps guide is the starting point.

 Laurent Bouzon